 Cons:

 This is not the most accessible area, so it’s best if you drive.
 However, the opening of Bright Hill MRT station in 2020 should mitigate most of these issues.
-In fact, we suspect the only reason this condo went “under the radar” is due to buyers making a long held assumption; that Upper Thomson is out of the way.
+We suspect the only reason this condo went “under the radar” is due to buyers making a long-held assumption; that Upper Thomson is out of the way.
 But that is likely to change in about five years.

-This is a 99 year leasehold project, with prices going as low as $774,000.
+This is a 99-year leasehold project, with prices ranging between S$1M and S$3.38M.
 You should move fast though, as we expect this will be one of the more popular condos in the area.

 Pros: